 Repeat the process with all of the colors that you’ve chosen and then have your child make a bubble foam rainbow just like the one below.

-How to use Bubble Foam
+How to use the foam

 After the rainbow is made, let the kids have fun!
 Toss in some toys and turn them into a sensory bin of sorts!
 Hide a few toys, let them explore with their hands, and see what they can find.